 The main gripe with owning a landlocked property West Virginia is that it can seriously cramp the style of your development dreams.
 Without a clear pathway to the road, your property might be as inaccessible as a secret speakeasy without the password, reducing its value and utility.
 Plus, hammering out an easement or right-of-way isn’t just a headache; it can be as pricey and drawn-out as a major home renovation, with all the fun of a protracted negotiation with your neighbors—who might not be the most agreeable bunch.

-What is Simple Possession in WV?
+What is Simple Possession in West Virginia?

 Switching gears, simple possession in West Virginia refers to having property (usually a small amount of a controlled substance) without plans to distribute or sell.
 It’s a misdemeanor here, potentially leading to up to six months in the clink and a fine that could make your wallet a lot lighter.